28 Oct La Palma: Hiking Paradise

-Hiking trails in La Palma: come and discover them
+La Palma Hiking Tours: come and discover them

 Undoubtedly, the beauty of the landscape of the Marcos y Cordero route is a reward for the effort of the hikers who walk it.
 An idyllic setting to get to know the most lively island in the whole of the Canary Archipelago.

 has the greatest variety of hiking tours in the Canary Islands, with more than a thousand paths of different distances and difficulty.

 There are wooded routes such as Marcos and Cordero to the more rustic and rugged routes such as the volcanoes route.

 The map of short, medium and long routes on La Palma is one of the largest in the world, with a route for every level of experience.
 From short, flat, flat routes suitable for the whole family to more demanding routes suitable for experienced hikers.